zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

 The Zephyr kernel offers a number of features that distinguish it from other small-footprint OSes:

-#. **Single address-space**.
+**Single address-space**
    Combines application-specific code
    with a custom kernel to create a monolithic image that gets loaded and executed on a system's hardware.
 Both the application code and kernel code execute in a single shared address space.

-#. **Highly configurable**.
-Allows an application to incorporate *only*
-   the capabilities it needs as it needs them, and to specify their quantity and size.
+**Highly configurable / Modular for flexibility** Allows an application to incorporate *only* the capabilities it needs as it needs them, and to specify their quantity and size.

+**Cross Architecture**
+   Supports a wide variety of :ref:`supported boards<boards>` with different CPU architectures and developer tools.
+Contributions have added support for an increasing number of SoCs, platforms, and drivers.

-#. **Compile-time resource definition**.
+**Compile-time resource definition**
    Allows system resources
-   to be defined at compile-time, which reduces code size and increases performance.
+   to be defined at compile-time, which reduces code size and increases performance for resource-limited systems.

-#. **Minimal error checking**.
-Provides minimal runtime error checking
+**Minimal error checking**
-   to reduce code size and increase performance.
+   Provides minimal runtime error checking to reduce code size and increase performance.
 An optional error-checking infrastructure is provided to assist in debugging during application development.

-#. **Extensive suite of services**.
-Offers a number of familiar services
+**Extensive suite of services**
+   Offers a number of familiar services for development:
-   for development:

-   * *Multi-threading Services* for priority-based, non-preemptive and preemptive threads with optional round robin time-slicing.
+   * *Multi-threading Services* for cooperative, priority-based, non-preemptive, and preemptive threads with optional round robin time-slicing.
+Includes pthreads compatible API support.

    * *Interrupt Services* for compile-time registration of interrupt handlers.

    * *Memory Allocation Services* for dynamic allocation and freeing of fixed-size or variable-size memory blocks.

+   * *Memory Protection* wtih architecture-specific stack-overflow protection, kernel object and device driver permission tracking, and thread isolation.

    * *Inter-thread Synchronization Services* for binary semaphores, counting semaphores, and mutex semaphores.